pyryk/thematic/README.md

 ## Thanks

-The build system configuration and structure are based on [gulp-starter](https://github.com/greypants/gulp-starter), licensed under the MIT license (see LICENSE.md for further details).
+The build system configuration and structure are based on [gulp-starter](https://github.com/greypants/gulp-starter) by [Dan Tello](https://github.com/greypants), licensed under the MIT license (see LICENSE.md for further details).